dennisdoomen/blog/_posts/2022/2022-01-05-awaiting-the-awaitable.md

 ---

 title: "How to avoid forgetting to await the awaitable"
-excerpt: "You often forget to await an awaitable method in C#.
-I have an elegant solution for you."
+excerpt: "Do you often forget to await an awaitable method in C#?
+Here's an elegant solution."

 tags:
 - asynchronity